Introduction

 .gitlab-ci.yml

-file for ready-to-use workflows, as well as the details of using werf with Shell, Docker, and Kubernetes executors, can be found in the corresponding guides:
+file for ready-to-use workflows, as well as the details of using werf with Shell, Docker, and Kubernetes executors, in the Getting started configurator by selecting CI/CD as your usage scenario and GitLab CI/CD as your CI/CD system, and choosing the CI runner type you need.

 GitHub Actions